Text behavior

 Important

 These settings are applicable only when a text element has bounds (i.e. area text).
-It is not available for point text, which always automatically expands its width.
+It is not available for point text, which always automatically expands its width, and not available for arched text, which always fits its bounds.

 Text Overflow Strategies